Mysticwaan/PrivateChatGPT/README.md

   * `private-chatgpt/docs_to_index/`
 * The RAG module will automatically index and inject them into the context window during chat.

-## 📸 Screenshots

-* Add screenshots or a demo GIF here.

 ## 📅 Roadmap

 * Basic offline chat